KazaKago/StoreFlowable.swift/README.md

 You need to additionally implements [`saveNextDataToCache()`](Sources/StoreFlowable/Pagination/OneWay/PaginationStoreFlowableFactory.swift) and [`fetchNextDataFromOrigin()`](Sources/StoreFlowable/Pagination/OneWay/PaginationStoreFlowable.swift).
 When saving the data, combine the cached data and the new data before saving.

-And then, You can get the state of additional loading from the next parameter of onCompleted {}.
+And then, You can get the state of additional loading from the `next` parameter of `onCompleted {}`.

 ```swift
 let userFlowable = UserFlowableFactory(userId: userId).create()